kstrikesbak/what-i-learned-in-week-3/README.md

 ## `MORE HUMAN RESOURCES`

 The frustration of Human Resources continued.
-Definetly struggled with certain p
+Most definitely struggled with certain problems but brain is starting to get adjusted to a new way of thinking (I hope).

+    I feel proud as I completed the Countdown problem without any help!

 ___